humanexponent/interviews/software-engineering-intern-python/README.md

 To be precise let's call 'opennes to experience' - (parent) trait, and 'positivte thinking' & 'sociability' subtraits.

 In each subtrait object we hold the information about it's parent trait.
-From the example above 'positivte thinking' will hold the id of the 'openness to experiences' trait in parentTraitId.
+From the example above 'positivte thinking' will hold id of the 'openness to experiences' trait in parentTraitId.

 Each quiz contains from a few parent traits and subtraits.